candoumbe/DataFilters.AspNetCore/README.md

 The library adds support for two custom HTTP headers : `x-datafilters-fields-include` and `x-datafilters-fields-exclude`.

 #### `x-datafilters-fields-include`
-This HTTP header allows to specified which properties that will be kept in the body response.
+`x-datafilters-fields-include` custom HTTP header allows to specified which properties that will be kept in the body response.

 #### `x-datafilters-fields-exclude`
-This custom allows to specified which properties that will be dropped from the body response.
+`x-datafilters-fields-exclude` custom HTTP header allows to specify which properties that will be dropped from the body response.

 These custom headers can be handy for mobile clients that query a REST API by reducing the volume of data transfered from backend.
 This can also allow to design one API that can serve multiple clients : each client could "select" the properties it want to display.

-### Improve performances
+## Improve performances
-The library caches `IFilter` instance created by the service.
+The library caches `IFilter` instances created by the service.

-# <a href='#' id='how-to-install'>How to install</a>
+## <a href='#' id='how-to-install'>How to install</a>

 1. run `dotnet install DataFilters.AspNetCore` to add the package to your solution
 2. add the following line to your Startup.cs file